mppmu/magic-amc-software/Readme.md

   location within the `PATH` environment variable, the AMC software can simply be lauched with this command:
   ```
-  ./amc.sh
+  amc.sh
   ```
   Please note that this script should be run from the `operator` account.

+### Tested Features and Functions

+The following points have been  tested with the AMC software built and running inside the 32-bit openSUSE 10.2 container.
+The AMC software was restricted to CPU core 0.

+* General behavior:
+  - Compilation.
+    *OK, with some remaining compiler warnings.*
+  - Application startup, display of GUI, termination.
+    *OK, when restricted to one CPU core.*
+* Operation of the AMC system:
+  - Access to AMC boxes in all 8 chains.
+    *OK*
+  - Intitialization of all mirrors.
+    *OK*
+  - Adjustment of all mirrors.
+    *OK*
+* Communication with other systems:
+  - Communication with CC (central control, superarehucas).
+    *OK*
+  - Power on/off the AMC system.
+    *OK*
+  - Power on/off the SBIG camera.
+    *OK*
+* Operation of the SBIG camera:
+  - Switch on/off.
+    *OK*
+  - Temperature control and reading.
+    *OK*
+  - Setting exposure time.
+    *OK*
+  - Take images.
+    *OK*
+  - Save images.
+    *OK*

-## SBIG Software
+## SBIG Test Software

-* To build the SBIG software, run these commands:
+* To build the SBIG test software, run these commands:
   ```
   cd sbig
   make mrproper && make all
   ```
-* To run the AMC software, cd into the `sbig` directory and run:
+* To run the SBIG test software, cd into the `sbig` directory and run:
   ```
   ./sbigab
   ```

-## AMC-Test Software
+## AMC Test Software

 The simple Python program `amc_test.py` can be used to send individual commands to the AMC system.
 It sends hexadecimal commands to the AMC controller